abhiTronix/vidgear/docs/gears/stabilizer/params.md

 ## **`crop_n_zoom`**

-This parameter enables the feature where it crops and zooms frames(to original size) to reduce the black borders from stabilization being too noticeable _(similar to the Stabilized, cropped and Auto-Scaled feature available in Adobe AfterEffects)_.
+This parameter enables cropping and zooming of frames _(to original size)_ to reduce the black borders from being too noticeable _(similar to the Stabilized, cropped and Auto-Scaled feature available in Adobe AfterEffects)_ during stabilization.
 It simply works in conjunction with the `border_size` parameter, i.e. when this parameter is enabled,  `border_size` will be used for cropping border instead of extending them.

 **Data-Type:** Boolean